 What is hazard insurance?

 Hazard insurance generally refers to coverage for the structure of your home only.
-Other kinds of damage will be covered by other coverages within your homeowners insurance policy.
-Hazard insurance doesn’t generally refer to the coverage that protects you for injuries incurred by you or your guests following an accident may be covered by liability coverage.
+Other coverages will cover different kinds of damage within your homeowners insurance policy.
+Hazard insurance doesn’t generally refer to the coverage that protects you from injuries incurred by you or your guests following an accident.
+Such cases may be covered by liability coverage.

 The reason 'hazard insurance' is a common term is actually because of lenders.
-Your mortgage loan provider may require hazard insurance at minimum before they will issue you a loan, because that is the only portion of the homeowners insurance policy directly related to the home structure itself.
-This may create the misconception that hazard coverage can be purchased separately from homeowners insurance, which is not accurate.
-If your lender has specified that you need hazard or dwelling coverage, just know that generally purchasing a homeowners policy will satisfy their requirements.
+Your mortgage loan provider may require hazard insurance at a minimum before they will issue you a loan because that is the only portion of the homeowners insurance policy directly related to the home structure itself.
+This may create the misconception that hazard coverage can be purchased separately from homeowners insurance, which is inaccurate.
+If your lender has specified that you need hazard or dwelling coverage, buying a homeowners policy will generally satisfy their requirements.

 What does hazard insurance cover?

 - If a fire damages your home, hazard insurance should cover it.
 If the damage is bad enough for you to vacate your home, you’ll also need loss of use coverage to pay for lodgings and other associated costs.

 - People tend to associate hail-related damage with vehicles, but it can damage homes too.
 If it damages your house, hazard insurance should cover it.

 - You might think more about water damage when it comes to storms, but lightning strikes can cause plenty of damage too.
 Fortunately, damage caused by lightning is usually covered by hazard insurance.